pulumi/pulumi-hugo/themes/default/content/blog/managing-github-with-pulumi/index.md

 }
 ```

-With this, we can see the relationship between the resources on pulumi up:
+With this, we can see the relationship between the resources on `pulumi up`:

 ```bash
 Updating (prod)